Skip to main content

 Execution traces.
 They contain full prompts, model outputs, and tool inputs and outputs, which is where customer PII actually shows up in an agent system.
 Platforms that ship observability as part of the runtime keep traces in the same region as the workload; platforms that rely on third-party observability often ship exactly this data to the US.

-Transparency obligations under Article 50 apply from August 2026.
-The high-risk deployer duties of Article 26, including human oversight and logging, were deferred by the June 2026 Digital Omnibus to December 2027 for Annex III systems and August 2028 for regulated products.
+Transparency obligations under Article 50 apply from August 2026, and the AI Omnibus that entered into force on 27 July 2026 did not change that.
+The same Omnibus deferred the high-risk deployer duties of Article 26, including human oversight and logging, to December 2027 for Annex III systems and August 2028 for regulated products.
 The dates moved, the duties did not, and the logging infrastructure they require takes longer to build than the runway suggests.
 Read the EU AI Act compliance guide for the details.

 The Bottom Line

 Ask where all four data planes live, not where the database lives.
-On that question the field sorts itself quickly: Connic keeps every plane it operates in the EU by default under a German contract counterparty; one region, one DPA, and the whole production stack inside it. n8n and Mistral are European and EU-hosted, each with a plane it does not cover.
+On that question the field sorts itself quickly: Connic keeps its operated platform data and connic/* inference in the EU under a German contract.
+Your deployment region, BYOK providers, tools, guardrails, judges, and destinations determine the rest of the Project boundary. n8n and Mistral are European and EU-hosted, each with a plane it does not cover.
 The hyperscalers offer EU regions with a condition attached to every deployment.
 LangSmith runs an EU instance on every tier, but the counterparty stays a US corporation on US-owned infrastructure.
 Vercel and Cloudflare pin compute, not data, and Mastra and Trigger.dev get you there only if you carry the ops burden yourself.

 For the full seven-criteria scoring of the same platforms, read the ranked EU platform shortlist, or start a Connic project in minutes.